FredCoen/socket_vault/README.md

 # Building an Intent Solver on Socket: Step-by-Step Guide

 This guide demonstrates how to build an Intent Solver strategy on Socket Protocol that taps into on-chain vault liquidity to fill cross-chain intents.
+More specifically this tutorial implements a solver filling intents auctioned of on chain by across protocol.
+For the purpose of simplicity and demonstration only ETH transfers from Arbitrum Sepolia to Base Sepolia are supported.

 ## Overview

 In this tutorial, we'll implement a solver that:
 1. Is hosted by socket's trust minimized infrastructure
-2. Listens for intents submitted ot the across protocol
+2. Listens for intents submitted to the across protocol
 2. Taps into on-chain vault liquidity to fill intents on the destination chain

-The purpose of this tutorial is to demonstrate how this can e built on Socket and demonstrate the end to end flow.
-The supported flow here is an intent issued on Arbitrum Sepolia to send WETH to Base Sepolia.
+The purpose of this tutorial is to demonstrate how this can be built on Socket and run the the end to end flow.
+This is not a production ready implementation.
+For example the current vault implementation does not properly take care of minting and redemption.

 ## Architecture

 The system consists of three main components:

-1. **SpokePoolWrapper**: A wrapper around Across Protocol's SpokePool that acts as a Socket Plug
+1. **SpokePoolWrapper**: A wrapper around Across Protocol's SpokePool that acts as a Socket Plug ( this is because currently the socket App gateway does not support listening to on chain events of non plug contracts )
 2. **WETHVault**: An ERC4626-compliant vault that provides the liquidity needed to fill intents
-3. **SolverAppGateway**: The coordinator that runs the solver strategy to match intents with liquidity
+3. **SolverAppGateway**: The coordinator that runs the solver strategy that fills a specific type of intents under certain conditions by tapping into the permissioned vault liquidity

 ## Project Structure